-The results are presented in this paper only for global fields without real embeddings, i.e for function fields and totaly imaginary number fields, but I believe that this restriction is not essential.
+The results presented in this paper hold for global fields without real embeddings, i.e for function fields and totaly imaginary number fields, but we believe that this restriction is not essential.

-I will like to thank Jean-Louis Colliot-Th\'{e}l\`{e}ne and Alexei Skorobogatov for many useful discussions.
+The author would like to thank Jean-Louis Colliot-Th\'{e}l\`{e}ne and Alexei Skorobogatov for many useful discussions.

-Most of the work presented here was done while I was staying at the "Diophantine equations" trimester program at Hausdorff Institute in Bonn, I will like to thank the staff of the institute for providing a pleasant atmosphere and excellent working conditions.
+Most of the work presented here was done while attending at the "Diophantine equations" trimester program at Hausdorff Institute in Bonn.
+The author would like to thank the staff of the institute for providing a pleasant atmosphere and excellent working conditions.

-I would also like to thank Yonatan Harpaz for his useful comments on the first draft of this paper.
+The author would also like to thank Yonatan Harpaz for his useful comments on the first draft of this paper.